yellowmessenger/documentation/docs/platform_concepts/mobile/chatbot/android.md

 ymChat.config.customBaseUrl = "https://yourcustomurl.com";
 ```

-If the bot is deployed in a specific region(e.g. r1,r2,r3..rn)) on yellow.ai cloud, set the `customBaseUrl` as follows
+If the bot is deployed in a specific region (Example: r1,r2,r3..rn) on yellow.ai cloud, set the `customBaseUrl` as follows

 ```java
 ymChat.config.customBaseUrl = "https://rx.cloud.yellow.ai";